+More than half of the applicants mentioned explicit multi-level feedback or feedforward mechanisms throughout the organisation as an important mechanism to ensure improvements.
 One organisation, when faced with setbacks, invited feedback from stakeholders and customers on their leadership approach and behaviours.
 This is an innovation we have not seen before.
-Some other organisations have created their own version of what they call agile leadership and have published their approach.